haplesshero13/haplesshero13.github.io/_posts/2026-04-01-introducing-agent-trio.md

 Natural language is the best way we know of today to steer agentic behavior, which is why this repo contains zero code.
 The code will get outdated, anyway.

-Rather than introduce bureaucracy into the system, add the correct amount of friction so that your repo will always stay autonomously iterable but well-reasoned, reviewed, self-improving, and resumable.
+Rather than introduce bureaucracy into the system, we ask your agent to produce autonomous iterations that are scoped, well-reasoned, reviewed, self-improving, and resumable.
+The human only needs to know when multiple agent have converged on approval or human escalation, despite their independent contexts.
+It also provides a natural way to select models for specific roles based on their strengths and efficiencies.
+This saves you time on rework, and wasted tokens.

 Let us know how [**agent trio**](https://github.com/haplesshero13/agent-trio) works for you!